 Are There Going To Be Lawsuits Against Xeljanz?

-Yes, several hundred potential Xeljanz lawsuits are being investigated, and it is expected that a large number of product liability complaints will be filed against Pfizer throughout late 2021 and 2022, for failing to warn about the potential side effects of Xeljanz and Xeljanz XR.
+Yes, several hundred potential Xeljanz lawsuits are being investigated, and it is expected that a large number of product liability complaints will be filed against Pfizer throughout 2022, for failing to warn about the potential side effects of Xeljanz and Xeljanz XR.

 Xeljanz (tofacitinib) was introduced in 2012, and has been sold as a safe and effective treatment for rheumatoid arthritis, psoriatic arthritis and ulcerative colitis.
 However, data from recently completed post-marketing studies suggest that users may face an increased risk of serious and potentially life-threatening injuries that were not disclosed to users and the medical community.